Abidon-J-F/University-of-Greenwich-Projects/Y1/Security Alarm System/README.md

-**Utilised Arduino IDE with C programming language, Atmel studio IDE with AVR programming language, and LiquidCrystal and Keypad Arduino libraries in this project**
+**Utilised Arduino IDE with C programming language, Atmel studio IDE with AVR programming language, and LiquidCrystal and Keypad Arduino libraries in this project.**